ericjanto/markdown-frontmatter-processor/readme.md

 # markdown-frontmatter-processor

-This package allows easy manipulation of Markdown frontmatter fields.
+Parse and process frontmatter in Markdown files by changing, deleting or adding new fields.

 ## Installation